back

 Know Your Rights

 No matter what your debt is, you have rights when dealing with debt collectors.
-Under the Fair Debt Collections Practices Act, debt collectors have to contact you when and how you see fit, and they aren’t allowed to harass or threaten you.
+Under the Fair Debt Collections Practices Act, debt collectors have to contact you when and how they see fit, and they aren’t allowed to harass or threaten you.

 You also have the right to dispute any debt.
 If you file a dispute within a month of the first contact, the collection agency can’t take any money from you until the dispute investigation concludes.

 Some dubious debt collection agencies threaten borrowers with an arrest or jail time.
-This action is illegal.
-If you get a threat like this, be sure to contact your state attorney general’s office immediately.
+This action is illegal.1 If you get a threat like this, be sure to contact your state attorney general’s office immediately.

-Conclusion
+Conclusion With CreditNinja

-It’s easy to lose hope when debt starts piling up, and you start losing control.
-Sometimes you start to question whether you’ll ever get back on track.
+It’s easy to lose hope when debt starts piling up and you start losing control.
+Sometimes, you start to question whether you’ll ever get back on track.

 Some people believe that defaulting on a payday loan can create a life-changing financial experience, and in some cases, this may be true.
 As someone who has taken out a payday loan and found themselves in default, you may have the opportunity to experience the benefits that this financial problem may bring.

 You may come to realize that you need to change your financial habits to avoid a repeat of this situation.
 The best lesson you can take from a loan default is to be more cautious with your finances and consider the long-range effects of any loan agreement you create.
+To learn more, check out CreditNinja’s blogs.

 References:

-Fair Debt Collections Practices Act
+1. Fair Debt Collections Practices Act | Federal Reserve

 Read More